Perform Experiments with UpTrain

 Experiments help you perform A/B testing, so you can compare and choose the options most suitable for you.
 This notebook shows you how to perform experiments with UpTrain.
+The experiment we will be demonstrating is to compare the responses given by a model when passed contexts of different lengths.
+This is done by using achunk_size

 parameter that limits the number of tokens in the context